 Sony Gaming Networks & Consumer Data Security Breach Litigation.
 The Firm served as a member of the Plaintiffs’ Steering Committee to obtain a precedential opinion denying-in-part Sony’s motion to dismiss claims involving the breach of Sony’s gaming network, leading to pending $15 million settlement.

 Trump University.
-Robbins Geller is currently serving as co-lead counsel in two class action lawsuits alleging Donald J. Trump and his so-called “Trump University” bilked consumers to the tune of nearly $40,000 each by promising, but failing to deliver, Trump and his real estate secrets at an elite “university.”
-Judge Curiel of the Southern District of California has certified two class action lawsuits: a class of California, Florida and New York “students,” including subclasses of senior citizens in California and Florida ensnared in the fraud and a nationwide class for violations of the Racketeer Influenced and Corrupt Organizations Act (“RICO”).
+Robbins Geller is currently serving as co-lead counsel in two class action lawsuits alleging Donald J. Trump and his so-called “Trump University” misleadingly marketed “Live Events” seminars and mentorships as teaching Trump’s “real-estate techniques” through his “hand-picked” “professors” at his so-called university.
+Judge Curiel of the Southern District of California has certified two class action lawsuits: a class of California, Florida and New York “students,” including subclasses of senior citizens in California and Florida and a nationwide class for violations of the Racketeer Influenced and Corrupt Organizations Act (“RICO”).

 - Litigation Services